 To lube the cable, use the thin little red tube to "inject" it through the tool's inlet.
 I used Cable Life Cable Lube, which is made specifically for this purpose.
 Do it in bursts given the lube needs time to move through the cables sheath.
 Once clear fluid is dripping from the other side of the clutch cable (normally a rubber boot) you'll know you're done.

 Finally, press the thin metal cylinder to eject all remaining lube inside the tool out through the cable.

 Step 6: Reinstall the Clutch Lever

-Now it's time to reassembly the clutch lever.
+Now it's time to reassemble the clutch lever.
 Thankfully it's pretty easy and there aren't any issues to watch out for.
 If anything just be careful with the little white plunger from the clutch switch.

 Remember to use blue threadlocker when reinstalling the clutch pivot bolt.
-Tighten up well, but not enough that the clutch lever starts to bind.
+Tighten it up well, but not enough that the clutch lever starts to bind.

 Step 7: Disassemble the Throttle Cable Housing

 Now it's time to tackle the throttle cables.

 In my case I had to remove the cruise control first.
 It was just 3 bolts to get it out of the way.
 If you've never tried cruise control on a motorcycle, definitely go for it.
 It's an awesome upgrade for long trips, or simply to adjust your jacket while riding and things of the like.
 I can't live without it these days.